vedi/knowledge-base/src/documents/unity/grow/Grow_About.html.md

 See the percentage of your users who performed the action you defined in the filter per device.
 For example, 4.5% of your iPhone users rated your game.
 6.2% of the other games' iPhone users rated their games, so your game is a bit behind the benchmark.

-## **Soomla Insights**

-Soomla Insights brings you priceless insights about your users.
-You can use the provided insights to take actions on your users at real time during gameplay or when your users arrive in the game. <a href="http://blog.soom.la/2015/08/soomla-insights-know-users-better-real-time.html/" target="_blank">Read more...</a>